Depending on whether you buy a freehold or a leasehold property, there may be limits on what you can do to your own

-The cost of buying the property isn’t the only thing you’ll need to factor in if you’re purchasing a leasehold house or flat.
-You’ll also need to pay service charges - and these can can add a significant sum to your monthly bills.
+Your monthly mortgage repayments won't be the only ongoing cost you’ll need to factor in if you’re purchasing a leasehold property - you’ll also need to pay service charges, and these can can add a significant sum to your monthly bills.

 When you own a leasehold flat, you’ll usually pay a service charge to your landlord or management company to maintain any common areas of the building.

 This charge generally covers the cost of supplying important services to the building, or for employing a managing agent to do so on the freeholder's behalf.